KJoshi31/root_worksample/README.md

 ```

 To exit the virtual environment, please type the following command anywhere in the command line
-## Usage
+# Usage

 ### Program Execution
 Assumption is made that the user passes the file from the command line.
+The [main.py](https://github.com/KJoshi31/root_worksample/blob/master/app/main.py) in the app folder is the entry point of the application.
 ```bash
 python3 app/main.py input.txt
 ```